thgrund/tidal-looper/basic/README.md

 once $ s "looper" -- writes one cycle to the loop buffer and uses the input port 0 and the sample number 0
 ```

+In this case you should use `once`, because you would override the buffer with each cycle and therefore you never here a result.
-After recording u can listen back to the result with
+After recording you can listen back to the result with

 ```
 d1 $ s "loop"